About Hopo Ferry

-The following private pontoons have been modified to be wheelchair friendly, passengers can be assisted by Ferry crew for boarding and disembarking.
+The following private pontoons have been modified to be wheelchair-friendly, passengers can be assisted by the Ferry crew for boarding and disembarking.

 Marina Mirage – 74 Sea World Drive, Main Beach

-Facilities include: accessible toilet (unisex) located on the ground level.
-Ground level parking is available near post office.
-Undercover accessible parking available onsite, with a lift to access the centre.
+Facilities include an accessible toilet (unisex) located on the ground level.
+Ground-level parking is available near the Post Office.
+Undercover accessible parking is available onsite, with a lift to access the centre.

 Sea World Cruises Terminal, 130 Seaworld Dr, Main Beach

-Facilities include: accessible toilet (unisex) located on the ground level.
+Facilities include an accessible toilet (unisex) located on the ground level.
 Accessible parking is available onsite, in the first row facing the Theme Park.